What Keeps Us Going (1 Peter 1:1-12)

 I know what some of us are thinking.
 That's a preacher's answer.
 Grasping the Gospel is nice, but it's not really what I need to keep going.
 It's theoretical, nice head knowledge, but it's not really going to help.

 The passage we're going to look at says: grasping the Gospel is anything but theoretical and impractical.
-There really is nothing more practical and hopeful and important for a church facing tough reality than to have a solid grasp on the Gospel.
+In the face of challenging circumstances, there is truly nothing more practical, hopeful, and imperative for a church than to firmly understand and embrace the teachings of the Gospel.

 Let's see what they understood: